-Conditional Share Capital (Outside the Capital Band)
+Conditional Share Capital (within the Capital Band)

-Pursuant to the Issuer's Articles of Association, as in force as of the date of this Prospectus, the Issuer may increase its share capital by a maximum amount of CHF 68,354.29, through the issuance of a maximum of 6,835,429 Shares (which represents approx. 4.5 % of the outstanding share capital as of the date of this Prospectus) out of conditional share capital outside the capital band.
+Pursuant to the Issuer's Articles of Association, as in force as of the date of this Prospectus, the Issuer may increase its share capital by a maximum amount of CHF 76,867.52 through the issuance of a maximum of 7,686,752 fully paid-up Shares with a par value of CHF 0.01 (which represents approx. 4.8 % of the outstanding share capital as of the date of this Prospectus) out of conditional share capital (within the capital band).
 These shares are reserved for the exercise of option or conversion rights which were granted on a stand-alone basis or in connection with bonds or other debt financing instruments by the Issuer or any of its subsidiaries.
-The introduction of the capital band (see "- Capital Band") does not affect this conditional share capital outside the capital band (see article 2(4) of the Issuer's Articles of Association).
-In accordance with the provisions of Swiss corporate law, however, in the case of a capital band are increased to the extent of the increase in the share capital.
-The relevant provision of the Issuer's Articles of Association (article 2(4)) reads as follows (non-binding translation of the original and binding German version of the Articles of Association):
+The conditional share capital was introduced at the Annual General Meeting on March 28, 2023.